TOAST-DOCS/Gamebase/en/ios-authentication.md

 > [Note]
 >
-> For LINE login, you can register multiple regions as service provided regions on the console.
-When logging in with an IdP, you must manually enter a region to provide services as an additionalInfo parameter.
+> For LINE login, you can register multiple regions as service regions on the console.
+When logging in with an IdP, you must manually enter service regions with the additionalInfo parameter.
 >

 > [Note]